 Section 5.2.
 Balance in the field of IP

-The field of IP leads to a number of situations in which IP rights interfere with the principles of the union:
+The area of IP leads to a number of situations in which IP rights interfere with principles of union:

 - property rights ;